MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
 Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet and assign it to users.

-To specify the default value of the **Who can present?** setting in Teams, set the **DesignatedPresenterRoleMode** parameter to one of the following:
+To specify the default value of the **Who can present?** setting in Teams, set the **DesignatedPresenterRoleMode** parameter to one of the following settings:

 - **EveryoneUserOverride**:  All meeting participants can be presenters.
 This is the default value.
 This parameter corresponds to the **Everyone** setting in Teams.
 - **EveryoneInCompanyUserOverride**: Authenticated users in the organization, including guest users, can be presenters.
 This parameter corresponds to the **People in my organization** setting in Teams.